Zanoshky/CurrencyFair/README.md

 - [x] Easy : Consumed messages are written to disk for rendering in the frontend.

 ### Message Processor Service
-- Service is using Java / Spring Boot / Tomcat
+- Service is using Java / Spring Boot / Tomcat.
 - Service is running on port 8002.
 - Internal intermediate microservice for communication between remaining microservices.
 - Service communicates with **Message-Consumer** to get filtered information about messages from its database.